 "The Challenges of Acute Pain Management," official satellite symposium of the 14th World Congress on Pain

-Access the Acute Pain SIG online discussion forum, Groupsite.
+Follow the steps below to access the Acute Pain SIG online discussion forum, Groupsite:

 Join the Acute Pain SIG conversation on Twitter!
 Follow the Acute Pain SIG @APSIGI